-Painting your Colorbond roof is a cost effective way to rejuvenate your roof without a full roof replacement or restoration.
-Therefore we recommend getting a proper inspection prior to repainting, just to be certain that there are no other areas that need our attention.
+Painting your Colorbond roof is a cost-effective way to rejuvenate your roof without a full roof replacement or restoration.
+Therefore we recommend getting a proper inspection prior to repainting, just to be sure that there are no other areas that need our attention.
 Most importantly, call Sandhurst Roofing on 0448 812 800 to organise an onsite quote.

 Factors Involved With Determining The Cost Of Painting Colorbond Roofing

 The cost of painting your Colorbond roof is determined by the following factors;

 - Existing condition of your roof and whether there are any serious issues like rust or damage that need repairing

 - Size of your roof – the more surface area the more it will cost to paint

 - Design of your roof – the complexity of the roof design can add cost

 - Access – depending on how difficult it is to access your roof

 - Steepness – in some cases access equipment may be needed if it’s too difficult to stand on

 - Number of storeys – generally a single storey roof is cheaper than a double or triple storey home